Current Term: January 1, 2014 - December 31, 2017 (elected in 2005, re-elected in 2009 and 2014)

 Education: B.A., M.A.
 (Johns Hopkins University), J.D.
-(Columbia University), University of Washington (Certificate in Administration from the Foster School of Business).
+(Columbia University), Certificate in Administration (University of Washington Foster School of Business).

 About Commissioner Creighton: John Creighton has served on the Port of Seattle Commission since 2006.
 He came to the commission with broad experience as a lawyer who worked on complex international transactions in the port cities of Singapore, Helsinki and Istanbul prior to returning home to Seattle.
-Creighton was selected by his colleagues to serve two consecutive years as Commission President in 2007-2008, and has served at various times on the audit and strategic planning committees of the Commission.
+Creighton was selected by his colleagues to serve as Commission President in 2007, 2008 and 2016, and has served at various times on the audit and strategic planning committees of the Commission.

 Creighton advocates increasing the Port's role in supporting family-wage jobs in the region and investing in infrastructure that will bolster our economic vitality.
 During his tenure, he has been a strong advocate for environmental protection.
 Creighton worked hard during his first term to bring the business and environmental communities together behind the idea that an economically vibrant port is an environmentally sustainable port, and during his first year as Commission President, the Port set the goal to be “the greenest, cleanest, most energy efficient port in North America.”
 He also has supported a deep social responsibility ethic at the Port, and has worked to build stronger ties with all of the communities in which the Port operates.